cjdaly/Show2-Eboogaloo/README.md

     ino build
     ino upload -p /dev/ttyUSB0

 Depending on the orientation of your Show2, it may make sense to switch the default text rotation setting in the firmware sketch.
-To do this, edit the file (`.../show_main/src/show_main.ino`) and look for this line:
+To do this, edit the sketch file (`.../show_main/src/show_main.ino`) and look for this line:

     uint8_t rotation = 1;